Computational Biology Program

 Course Website: https://www.compbio.cmu.edu/seminar-series/index.html

-02-703 Special Topics in Bioinformatics and Computational Biology
+02-703 Special Topics: Graph Representation Learning in Biology

 02-710 Computational Genomics